Outnumbered (American TV program): Programming changes

-On October 2, 2017, it was announced that Outnumbered would be moved to Studio M, and the show would have an extended hour titled Outnumbered, Overtime with Harris Faulkner, but in May of 2024 Outnumbered was again moved from Studio M to Studio B at 1211 Avenue of the Americas (also known as the News Corp.
+On October 2, 2017, it was announced that Outnumbered would be moved to Studio M, and the show would have an extended hour titled Outnumbered, Overtime with Harris Faulkner, but in May 2024 Outnumbered was again moved from Studio M to Studio B at 1211 Avenue of the Americas (also known as the News Corp.
 Building), in New York City.

 On January 18, 2021, Outnumbered Overtime ended and was replaced by America Reports.
 Harris Faulkner currently hosts The Faulkner Focus, which airs before Outnumbered, at 11 a.m.
 ET.